Fungal nail infection is a fungus growing in and around your fingernail or toenail.

 Exams and Tests

-Your health care provider will look at your nails to find out if you have a fungal infection.
+Your health care provider will examine your nails to find out if you have a fungal infection.

 Over-the-counter creams and ointments usually do not help treat this condition.